 Rick: You got it.

-You can read more about Rick’s background and workouts here.
+You can read more about Rick’s background and workouts on his website here.
 You can also check out our college singing group, the Dartmouth Aires, here.
 One of them is wearing my old jacket… Can you guess which?
-(Hint: it’s the one that hurts your eyes and soul when you look at it.)
+(Hint: it’s the one that hurts your soul when you look at it.)